Here we aim to keep you up to date with what we've been doing - recent highlights, latest initiatives and general information worth knowing about.

 Green Impact is an environmental accreditation scheme with an awards element designed for university departments.
 The scheme aims to empower individuals and departments to reduce their environmental impact by encouraging, rewarding and celebrating practical environmental improvements.
 University staff take part each academic year.

-We had 25 different criteria to achieve and we had to pass an on-site building audit to demonstrate the criteria in practice.
+We had 25 different criteria to achieve and then pass an on-site audit to demonstrate the criteria in practice.

 Queen's University Belfast is committed to Equality, Diversity and Inclusion.

 For more information please read our Equality and Diversity Policy.

 Queen's University Belfast is registered with the Charity Commission for Northern Ireland NIC101788